 Historically, national requirements for bus and coach type approval have been subject to the systems in place within each European Member State.
-However, Directive 2007/46/EC, as amended, introduced the basis of a European wide certification scheme for this category of vehicle, which is currently in the final stages of being phased in.
-Existing national arrangements will apply until the application dates outlined below.
-The key application dates are:
+However, Directive 2007/46/EC, as amended, introduced the basis of a European wide certification scheme for this category of vehicle.
+The key application dates were:

 Type approval is the confirmation that production samples of a design will meet specified performance standards.
 The specification of the product is recorded and only that specification is approved.

 Automotive EC Directives and UN Regulations (formerly known as UNECE Regulations) require third party approval - testing, certification and production conformity assessment by an independent body.
 Each Member State is required to appoint an Approval Authority to issue the approvals and a Technical Service to carry out the testing to the Directives and Regulations.
 An approval issued by one Authority will be accepted in all the Member States.

 VCA is the designated UK Approval Authority and a Technical Service for all type approvals to automotive EC Directives and most UN Regulations.

 Routes to certification

 Until the relevant application date for your particular vehicle category (outlined above), existing national arrangements will be in place.
 However, once the relevant application date applies, the following routes to certification will be available to you: